banzaicloud/koperator-docs/docs/cruisecontroloperation.md

 The `summary` is Cruise Control's optimization proposal.
 It shows the scope of the changes that Cruise Control will apply through the operation.
 When a task execution is completed with error and there are re-executions the `retryCount` shows the number of retries.
-In this case the history of the failed tasks are visible with the error message in the `status.failedTask` field.
+In this case the history of the failed tasks are visible with their error messages in the `status.failedTask` field.
 You can also find information on the fields [here](https://github.com/banzaicloud/koperator/blob/master/api/v1alpha1/cruisecontroloperation_types.go)

 ## How can we have control over the created CruiseControlOperation?